 This easy butternut squash soup is a great addition to a cold winter evening!
 Add a nice piece of warm, crusty bread and a salad for the perfect winter meal.

-Mmmmm.....soup!
-In the winter, a nice warm bowl of soup is always a welcome addition to a cold evening.
-For lunch or dinner a bowl of soup, combined with a nice warm piece of bread and something green create a quick and easy meal.
 Butternut squash is a really great ingredient for fall and winter dishes.
 I've been experimenting with it more often, and have come up with a couple of recipes that I'm really excited about including this Sheet Pan Chicken & Butternut Squash dinner and this Butternut Squash Tart.

 This is a fairly traditional butternut squash soup and I'm keeping the ingredients relatively simple so you get a nice, rich squash flavor.
-Personally, I prefer butternut squash soup to be a little thicker, so I added some milk to give this version a nice creamy texture.
+I prefer butternut squash soup to be a little thicker, so I added some milk to give this version a nice creamy texture.
 You can always leave that out if you prefer a thinner soup or need to avoid dairy.

 For the most part, I like my soups to be more pureed, so you'll notice that I often use a blender or immersion blender to get a smooth texture.
 If you like your soup a bit more chunky, you can always blend a little less!
 One super important kitchen tip, if you are using a regular blender to puree soup (or anything that's hot) be sure to take the centerpiece out of the top before you puree the soup.
 This lets the steam vent while you are pureeing.
 Just be safe, cover the opening with a paper towel to keep the soup from splattering and making a huge mess in your kitchen!
 Yes, I have had this happen to me before - not fun!